 Stir a few tablespoons of chia seeds into unsweetened almond milk, wait a bit, and you have pudding!
-Yes, it’s just that easy.
-Serve with a dollop of yogurt, some fresh fruit, cashew cream, a drizzle of honey, granola, anything you’d like to make your own breakfast parfait.
+Serve with a dollop of yogurt, some overnight oats, fresh fruit, cashew cream, a drizzle of honey, granola, anything you’d like to make your own breakfast parfait.
 My deconstructed version is in the photo: blood orange segments, almond milk chia pudding, and yogurt.

 - Another option is to whir some fruit into your almond milk in a blender, then add the chia seeds and refrigerate.
-The Co-Op demo’ed a recipe like this using blood orange and a spoon of honey.
-Yum yum!
+The Co-Op demo'ed a recipe like this using blood orange and a spoon of honey and it was yummy.

 - Try chocolate!
 Check out Dana, aka Minimalist Baker.
 Her overnight chocolate chia pudding looks like a good one.

-- If you have the time, give the chia seeds and stir while they are refrigerating – anytime along the several hours will help break up any clumps that have a habit of forming at the bottom of the container.
-No time?
-Don’t worry, you can always mash up any chia clumps before serving.
+- If you have the time, give the chia seeds a couple of stirs in the first 15 or 30 minutes before popping in the refrigerator.
+This helps break up the clumps that have a habit of forming at the bottom of the container.

 - Getting the chia seed to liquid ratio to your liking is key.
 If pudding is too loose, sprinkle in another tablespoon of chia seeds, stir and let sit 30 minutes.

 - When I purchase a tasty yogurt, like Noosa Key Lime (really good!) and it is just about gone, I pour in almond milk, sprinkle in chia seeds, and stir with a fork to make the pudding right in that flat container with the remaining little bit of lime "goo" (as my son calls it. he's 10.)